online store

 When is a request for a sit-stand desk an accommodation request?

+Reasonable accommodation applies to any employee with a valid request.
 Let’s use a couple of examples to illustrate what we mean by this.

-An employee feels that they need to lose some weight and would benefit from an ergonomic height adjustable desk.
+• An employee feels that they need to lose some weight and would benefit from an ergonomic height adjustable desk.
+A request like this without a supported medical recommendation is unlikely to be considered a reasonable accommodation.

-An employee with a qualifying disability, corroborated through medical certification, requests a sit-stand desk.
+• An employee with a qualifying disability, corroborated through medical certification, requests a sit-stand desk.
 Without one the job they are employed to do is compromised so, an employer is obliged to accommodate them.

-If it is not adequately proven that having a sit to stand desk will benefit the employee in carrying out the essential duties of the job, the employer is not under obligation to provide one.
+If it is not adequately proven that having a sit-to-stand desk will benefit the employee in carrying out the essential duties of the job, the employer is not under obligation to provide one.

 If an employee approaches an employer for accommodation with a risk factor that could potentially cause a serious health risk, the line becomes a little blurred.

-Requesting a Standing Desk at Work
+Requesting A Standing Desk At Work

 An increasingly common question is how to get a standing desk at work.

 If the request has been made to address a specific health problem, such as a back injury, the employer is compelled to enter into an interactive course of action with the employee.
+This may include requesting additional information from the health provider and exactly what accommodations are necessary to improve the employee’s job function.

 • The overall morale of the employees